Dreaded-Gnu/coset/README.md

       - [x] `Double`: 8 bytes
   - [x] Catch errors that may occur, during send/receive and emit errors
   - [x] Test send/receive of messages with and without data
-- [ ] Add message queue for enqueing messages before sending it and to not overload datachannel
+- [x] Add message queue for enqueing messages before sending it and to not overload datachannel
 - [ ] Implement kind of protocol on top of rtc
   - [ ] Support packet fragmentation
   - [ ] Support message chunking
   - [ ] Support reliable-ordered messages
+- [ ] Add client library
+  - [x] Create bare client package
-- [ ] Add client library and move common parts from server to common library
+  - [ ] Move client and server used parts from server to common package
 - [ ] Add unit testing at server and client
-- [ ] Add browser based end to end tests
+- [ ] Add end to end tests using node server and browser
 - [ ] Add ci test suite for executing unit tests and browser based tests
   - [ ] OS X
   - [ ] Linux